-The eight-generation Passat was launched at the start of 2015, and its sharp lines were given a bit of added style to the saloon and estate.
+The eighth-generation Passat was launched at the start of 2015, and its sharp lines were given a bit of added style to the saloon and estate.
 The estate is arguably more handsome than the saloon, while the upgrade to Alltrack spec looks smart.

 The Alltrack adds plastic wheelarch extensions and extra matt silver trim on the bumpers and door sills, while the metal scuff plates are complemented by silver trim along the bottom of the doors.
 The ride height has been raised by 28mm over the standard Passat’s, and the roof rails stand proud of the roof.
 Exclusive 18-inch alloys add to the Alltrack’s rugged look and give it a chunky appearance.

 Apart from Alltrack branding around the gearlever, the Off Road button next to it and some unique dashboard trim, the cabin is identical to the regular estate’s.